chandu3333/main_projects-web-scrapping-and-ML-/README.md

-# project, this project is my first project which i was done in innomatics project title is "price analysis on second hand or used cars" and problem statement is "to predict suitable car to the customers"
+# project, project title is "price analysis on second hand or used cars" and problem statement is "to predict suitable car to the customers" In this project I hve done data scrapping, data analysis, data vizualisation by using python, Beautifu soup, Regex, pandas etcs...
 # "kagle_dataset_project_campus_recrutement" --- This project is to predict whether the student placed in campus placement or not
+In this project I have created a pipe line for data importing, data analysis, model building, performence metrixes and finally i got genralized accuracy of 100%